-The Finnish Spitz has the distinction of being the national dog of Finland.
-The original Spitz breed is a known hunting/sporting breed that was used to hunt many different types of game both large and small.
+The Finnish Spits has the distinction of being the national dog of Finland.
+The original Spitz breed is a known hunting/sporting breed that was used to hunt a variety of different types of game both large and small.

 The Finnish name for this breed of dog is Suomenpystykorva which means "Finnish Pricked Ear Dog.
 Also, in Finland in order for this breed to be able to compete for a show title the dog must prove itself first in hunting trials.
 If he fails the hunting trials he is not considered to be of show quality since he is lacking in the main skill of the breed.

 It wasn't until sometime in 1891 when the name of this breed was officially changed to Finnish Spitz.
 After being renamed this breed soon developed the nickname Finkie when it was introduced in England in the 1920s.